xuxiaotong/A_unified_and_validated_traffic_dataset_for_20_U.S._cities/README.md

   - LinkFlows.bin / LinkFlows.csv : traffic assignment results by TransCAD
   - ShortestPath.mtx / ue_travel_time.csv : the traval time (min) between OD pairs by TransCAD

-  A guide for TransCAD users who want to get access to the results is provideed [here](https://github.com/xuxiaotong/A_unified_traffic_assignment_dataset_of_20_U.S._cities/blob/main/A%20Guide%20for%20TransCAD%20Users.md).
+  A guide for TransCAD users who want to get access to the results is provided [here](https://github.com/xuxiaotong/A_unified_traffic_assignment_dataset_of_20_U.S._cities/blob/main/A%20Guide%20for%20TransCAD%20Users.md).

 - 03 AequilibraE results (software version: 0.9.3)
   - cityname.shp : shapefile network data of the city support by [QGIS](https://www.qgis.org/en/site/) or other GIS software